 So what does this mean?

 Your body cycles through each stage through the night.
 It’s common for your results to show a pretty diversified graph.
 Each cycle lasts around 90 minutes.
 If you see that you are spending too much time in the Light Sleep stage then its time to start looking at what factors into that.
 Is your sleep space not quiet enough?
-Is your down bedding keeping you too warm?
-Is your hotel pillow too firm compared to your favorite soft pillow at home?
+Is your down comforter keeping you too warm?
+Is your hotel pillow too firm compared to your favorite, soft pillow at home?
 Examine what’s keeping you from going through the sleep cycles.

 Most trackers will have a setting to track how many times you wake up in the night.
 Pretty straight forward, this is going to let you see how many times in the night you wake up either on your own or due to something waking you.